-Doctor of Education in Developmental Studies with concentrations in Language Education or Literacy Education
+Doctor of Education in Language and Literacy Education

 Lead in education…Practice social responsibility…Exemplify intellectual curiosity…Conduct research to advance knowledge and refine practice…Use education to forge more caring, just, and sustainable societies.